‘Thrown under the bus’: Some Afghans view U.S.-Taliban peace deal with mix of disbelief and anger

 Fawzia Koofi’s adult life has straddled both Taliban rule and the United States’ war in Afghanistan.
 The 45-year-old former parliamentarian and prominent women’s rights activist said she was saddened by the text of the peace deal, but not surprised.

-She has participated in several rounds of informal meetings with the Taliban and U.S. negotiators over the past few years, and said she’s noticed a shift in U.S. policy in Afghanistan: away from Democratic ideals to focus almost entirely to drawing down U.S. forces.
+She has participated in several rounds of informal meetings with the Taliban and U.S. negotiators over the past few years, and said she has noticed a shift in U.S. policy in Afghanistan: away from democratic ideals to focus almost entirely on drawing down U.S. forces.

-“I was told that if everything else is going well in Afghanistan, we are not going to keep letting our soldiers get killed for Afghan women,” she said, recounting a briefing she had with a senior U.S. official in the last year.
-She refused to name the official due to the sensitivity of the matter.
+“I was told that if everything else is going well in Afghanistan, we are not going to keep letting our soldiers get killed for Afghan women,” she said, recounting a briefing she had with a senior U.S. official in the past year.
+She refused to name the official because of the sensitivity of the matter.

 On the outskirts of Kabul, at a military base shared by U.S. and Afghan special operations forces, Lt.
-Gen. Mohammad Farid Ahmadi’s office is dotted with plaques, coins and other tokens from American commanders who have come and gone.
+Gen. Mohammad Farid Ahmadi’s office is dotted with plaques, coins and other tokens from U.S. commanders who have come and gone.

-Ahmadi, now the commander of Afghanistan’s elite commandos unit, has had his military career defined by the presence of American troops in Afghanistan.
-As a young man, he served alongside U.S. Marines in Kunar and Kandahar before being one of the first to join the elite commandos unit when it was established in early 2007.
+Ahmadi, now the commander of Afghanistan’s elite commandos unit, has had his military career defined by the presence of U.S. troops in Afghanistan.
+As a young man, he served alongside U.S. Marines in Konar and Kandahar before being one of the first to join the elite commandos unit when it was established in early 2007.

-He said despite what the peace deal may say, he doesn’t believe the U.S. will completely leave anytime soon.
+He said that despite what the peace deal may say, he does not believe the United States will completely leave anytime soon.

-“I fought alongside the Americans and many American troops fell beside me.
+“I fought alongside the Americans, and many American troops fell beside me.
 We spilled blood together.
 You cannot describe that high level of trust,” he said.

-He cannot image U.S. forces would draw down to zero in the 14 months prescribed by the peace deal.
+He cannot imagine U.S. forces would draw down to zero in the 14 months prescribed by the peace deal.

 “I trust they will withdraw in a more accountable and responsible way,” he said.